 Conveniently, cheilanthoid ferns are also found in the Andes, an area in which I have worked before and which I am passionate about.
 Previously I studied floral evolution and classification in the Melastomataceae, the eighth largest flowering plant family.
 I remain interested in melastomes distribution and diversification in the Andes, but those inquiries are on the back burner for now.

 I also have an interest in systematic methods, and how genetic data can be used (or misused) when proposing a phylogeny or inferring properties of said phylogeny.

 I am excited to uncover the stories plants and genes have to tell us, and I hope you'll join me along for the ride.

 - Currently, several of the Cheilanthes from Australia are known as polyploid-only lineages.
 However, theory says polyploids should arise from diploids.
 Previous research has been able to locate cryptic diploids within current species circumscriptions.
-I am reviewing herbarium collections with the aim of identifying the missing diploid populations of two Australian Cheilanthes species.
+I am reviewing herbarium collections with the aim of identifying the missing diploid populations of Australian Cheilanthes distans.